khamzatMurj/10-kubernetes/Notes.md

     port: 8080
 ```

-Or simply trying to establish a TCP connection, which can be used for the 'redis' container:
+The second one is simply trying to establish a TCP connection (used by the 'redis' container):
 ```yaml
 livenessProbe:
   periodSeconds: 5